TestTestellis/github-action-continuous-release-test/docs/CONTRIBUTING.md

         with the original repository
 2. Create your branch (`git checkout -b my-amazing-feature`).
-We use `kebab-case` for branch names, and only lowercase alphabetical characters and dashes are allowed.
+We use `kebab-case` for branch names, and only lowercase alphabetical characters, numbers, dots and dashes are allowed.
 3. Implement your changes
     1. Make sure your changes follow the style of the project
     2. Add or modify tests where necessary